 During my research for the 1st century CE Parthian Empire and Roman Orient map I was confronted with a quite typical problem (for me).
 A historically very significant region could not be depicted with the necessary details to allow the reader to find all the places mentioned in the ancient narratives.

 The result was yet another postcard.
 Thanks to its slightly earlier timeframe an optimal supplement to the big map.
+Later it became also a part of my The World of Ancient Rome double sided poster.
 A larger version of the map can viewed together with some more remarks under its own entry.